Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

         - `.amplifier(i: number)`: Accepts a number specifying the level of the potion effect applied, defaults to 0
         - `.chance(f: number)`: Accepts a number, in the range [0, 1], specifying the chance the effect will be applied per 25mB drank, defaults to 1
     - `.food(foodData: Consumer<BuildFoodItemData>)`: Accepts a consumer with the same methods as the one in [food items](#food-items)
-- *Optional 3rd argument*: A string, the name of the drinkable
+- *Optional 3rd argument*: A `ResourceLocation`, the name of the drinkable

 [^1]: A full list of all effects can be attained by running the command `/kubejs dump_registry minecraft:mob_effect` in-game